 The campaign encourages people to give up alcohol for one month.

-On 21 January, the Czech City of Prague announced that it is supporting the Dry February awareness campaign for the tenth year.
+On 21 January, the Czech City of Prague announced that it is supporting the Dry February awareness campaign for the eleventh year.

 It aims to encourage Czechs to abstain from alcohol for the full month, which organisers say leads to “greater self-awareness, higher energy levels and better sex”.